 Other Settings for T-Mobile

-The rest of the settings need to be blank, rather unexpected, blank passwords are unusual, but because your T-Mobile SIM is unique to you there is no need for extra passwords.
+The rest of the settings need to be blank, somewhat unexpected; blank passwords are unusual, but because your T-Mobile SIM is unique, there is no need for different passwords.
 This makes it easier for us and makes the APN setting the key to unlocking the internet connection from a SIM card.

 - Proxy: <Not set>